 The MFA in Stage Design is one of the country’s outstanding graduate programs for the training of the visual stage artist.
 Through a uniquely structured curriculum, the program interacts with the Master of Fine Arts in Directing Program.
-A faculty of four full-time professional designers provides the program’s vision and guidance.
+A faculty of seven full-time professional designers provides the program’s vision and guidance.
 Adjunct faculty from the Chicago professional theater community also teach in the program.

 The MFA in Stage Design Program at Northwestern University exists to prepare, a select group of scenery, costume, and lighting designers for professional careers in the American Theatre, international theater and related design fields.
 Central to this three-year program of study is an emphasis on intensive collaboration between designers and directors, rigorous analysis of texts, thorough research and a fervent effort to nurture unique artistic voices.
 It is our belief that passionate, insightful artists immersed in a team-based environment, will generate bold, compelling theatrical works.